zkamvar/isc-proposal/isc-proposal.md

 [^quarto]: <https://quarto.org/>

 We have lowered the barrier for others to access our evidence-based approach to lesson design and deployment.
-Because the Carpentries Materials are always open-source, may organisations have used and remixed our infrastructure for their own purposes.
+Because the Carpentries Materials are always open-source, many organisations have used and remixed our infrastructure for their own purposes.
-By incorporating Quarto, we will be able increase the quality of non-R lessons and help strengthen the bridge between languages to enable lessons in other languages and eventually polyglot lessons.
+By incorporating Quarto, we will be able to increase the quality of non-R lessons and help strengthen the bridge between languages to enable lessons in other languages and eventually polyglot lessons.
 This will in turn help train future generations of researchers to work reproducibly.

 ## The proposal